DevExpress-Examples/asp-net-web-forms-grid-enable-and-disable-batch-editing/Readme.md

     </dx:ASPxGridView>
     ```

 2. Add a check box and handle its client-side [CheckedChanged](https://docs.devexpress.devx/AspNet/DevExpress.Web.ASPxCheckBox.CheckedChanged) event.
-In the handler, create a flag variable, get the current state of the check box, and assign this value to the flag variable.
+In the handler, create a flag variable, get the current state of the check box, and assign the state to the flag variable.

     ```aspx
     <dx:ASPxCheckBox ID="ASPxCheckBox1" runat="server" Text="Allow edit">